sergueik/powershell_internetexplorer_application/README.md

 ### Info

 This repository contains projects interacting with Internet Explorer browser from Powershell.
-It strated with converting the legacy VB Script snippet discussed in the forum  http://forum.oszone.net/thread-334713.html (in Russian) to Powershell.
+It started with converting the legacy VB Script snippet discussed in the forum  http://forum.oszone.net/thread-334713.html (in Russian) to Powershell.

+It appears that even in 2016 - 2018 a lot of people is still using IE to automate web page processing.

 Using IE / COM / Powershell appears useful for automating tasks which do not warrant setting up a full blown Selenium / Java application stack, or for restricted environments where installing Java is not an option.